Obafemi Awolowo University: Halls of residence

-Students' unionism
+Students' union

 Obafemi Awolowo University is known as the "Jerusalem" of Aluta because of the antecedents of her students in vibrant and radical unionism over the years.
 The Student Union arm historically boast of a special kind of aluta where destruction of properties is not allowed during protest, popularly known as the scientific aluta.

 However, in the last few years, the radicalism of the union is gradually becoming history.
 The union has produced vibrant unionists and political leaders, including but not limited to the famous lawyer, Femi Falana, Paul Alaje, Olorunwa Adeleke, and many others.

 The Students of the school also believe the school environment is one of the safest in the country, where any student can move around the school even at odd hours, without the fear of attack from anyone.

 In April 2022, a case of fraud came to light by the former president of the union, Dr Ibk, who was remanded by a court of law after stealing 700,000 shortly after the swearing-in of the new executives.

-The new executives came in shortly after the Electoral Commission led by Ajayi Oluwafemi (Efem Castro) from the Faculty of Social Sciences as the Chairman, where Akinbinu Foyin from Nursing served as the General Secretary, Olalekan Olatunbosun Onaopemipo (The Catalyst) from the Faculty of Education served as the Public Relations Officer and Osatoyinbo Opemidimeji from the Faculty of Sciences served as the Financial Secretary, with nine other commissioners from other faculties.
+The new executives came in shortly after the Electoral Commission led by Ajayi Oluwafemi (Efem Castro) from the Faculty of Social Sciences as the chairman, where Akinbinu Foyin from Nursing served as the General Secretary, Olalekan Olatunbosun Onaopemipo (The Catalyst) from the Faculty of Education served as the Public Relations Officer and Osatoyinbo Opemidimeji from the Faculty of Sciences served as the Financial Secretary, with nine other commissioners from other faculties.

+David Olaoye (also known as "Elemoh") who served as the Public Relations Officer (PRO) of the Great Ife Students' Union Elections Petitions Committee in 2023, Honorable Member of the Great Ife Students' Union Student Representative Council (SRC) from 2024 up till 2025 and Chairman, Great Ife Students' Union Elections Petitions is often credited as one of the most influential student politicians of modern Great Ife.

 Sports

 The sports centre is located on the central campus and provides indoor and outdoor sports.
 The centre is equipped with modern facilities and the students participate in competitive sports such as those organized by the Nigerian University Games Association (NUGA) and West African University's Games (WAUG).
 Recreational facilities including basketball courts and table tennis in each of the halls of residence.
 The Staff Club, with its swimming pool, is available for registered staff members and their guests.

 The university's sports centre hosted the Nigerian University Games Association (NUGA) championships in 1970, 1984 and 2013.
 The sports centre is equipped with an IAAD-compliant swimming pool, tartan track, volleyball court, tennis court, squash court, hockey pitch, two football pitches (including one with a covered pavilion), gymnasium and an indoor multipurpose sports court.

-From 15 to 22 December 2023, the University hosted the West African University's Games (WAUG), where about twenty universities across Nigeria, Senegal and Ghana participated.
-That was the second time the University hosted the event within the last 50 years.
+From 15 to 22 December 2023, the university hosted the West African University's Games (WAUG), where about twenty universities across Nigeria, Senegal and Ghana participated.
+That was the second time the university hosted the event within the last 50 years.